 Of course, the engine that powers the timepiece is light years behind the 6.75-liter technical marvel that Bentley uses for its top-of-the-line models, but is still quite nice.
 Being based on the good old ETA 2892 movement, the Caliber 44B was built according to highest standards and, as usual, was certified by COSC as a chronometer.
 The certificate basically guarantees you that you get one of the most accurate and reliable mass-produced movement that money can buy.
 Well, perhaps, it is not as good as Rolex chronograph calibers, but it is still quite good.

 As usual, you will not be able to get a glimpse at the mechanism, since it is hidden from envious eyes with a nicely decorated solid case back cover.

 Like their earlier Breitling for Bentley Light Body Midnight Carbon Chronograph that the brand started selling around a year ago, the watch, too, comes in an easily recognizable body design that, while measuring the same impressive 49 millimeters in diameter, must be significantly heavier since the lightweight titanium in this particular, um, case was replaced for a lot more massive carbonized “black steel”.
-I am not sure about the exact process that the Swiss manufacturer uses to treat their cases, but usually the stainless steel bodies undergo hot plasma treating that allows to significantly increase concentration of carbon in the upper layer of the metal.
+I am not sure about the exact process that the Swiss manufacturer uses to treat their cases, but usually, the stainless steel bodies undergo hot plasma treating that allows to significantly increase the concentration of carbon in the upper layer of the metal.
 As a result, they become a lot more resistant to mechanical damage and, as a byproduct, also look quite cool.